-Covered calls are pitched as a “free lunch” and a way to “collect rent” on your stocks.
-Let’s explore why that’s not the case.
+Covered calls are pitched as a “free lunch” and a way to “collect rent” on your stocks for buy-and-hold investors.
+Let's explore why that's not the case.

 What Are Covered Call Options?